skamranahmed/golang-url-shortener-with-redis/README.md

   GET short-url/info
 ```

 ## Environment Variables

 - Create a .env file in the project root directory.

-- Copt the contents of sample.env file into the .env file
+- Copy the contents of sample.env file into the .env file

 `REDIS_SERVER`